biopragmatics/curies.rs/lib/docs/docs/contributing.md

 ./scripts/install-dev.sh
 ```

+!!! tip "VSCode extension"

-> If you are using VSCode we strongly recommend to install the [`rust-lang.rust-analyzer`](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.
+    If you are using VSCode we strongly recommend to install the [`rust-lang.rust-analyzer`](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.

 ## 🧪 Run tests